dznl/fontdozenalizer/README.md

 Installation
 ------------

-Clone the repository and then install the dependencies by one of the following ways.
+Make sure you have [Python 3](https://www.python.org/downloads/) installed on your computer.

-### Global environment
+Then clone or download the repository and then install the dependencies by running the following command on a commandline.

 ```bash
 python3 -m pip install -r requirements.txt
 ```

-### Virtual environment
+Or in case you prefer a dedicated virtual python environment you can do

 ```bash
 source setup.sh